Peer Leadership Incubator

 Will I get a certificate or CPD credits?

 We have built upon the learning from our first incubator in 2023 as such we continue to learn and develop alongside you.
 As such the course is not yet available for CPD credits or formal certification, however we will continue to monitor this as we go and everyone who participates will receive a certificate of completion from the IPLN.
-We anticipate that CPD may be available for our 2025 incubator session.

 If I am connected to an organisation, do they have to support me?

 Whilst support from your organisation is always a benefit and sets you up for greater success, it is not a requirement to have organisational backing in order to attend the incubator.
 Depending on your time zone, you may be participating during working hours and so a support from your organisation from a practical sense may be required.
+You may also wish to use your professional development fund towards participating in the incubator.

 What kind of idea or project are you looking for?